 - Select the more actions button from the action bar.

 - Select Add style.
 The Create style page appears on the left hand side.

-You can base a style on one of two options:
+You can base a style on one of two data sources:

-- Select the WFS option and the Set WFS parameters form is displayed.
+- Select step to configure the layer settings, the Set WFS parameters form is displayed.

 https://.
 If the validation is successful then the connection to the WFS server is established.